KuligKamil/kuligkamil.github.io/_posts/2024-01-28-shine-baby-shine.md

     * now start refactor, try write code for
   * maybe start to use ORM like SQLAlchemy?
   * maybe too much OOP code, best is gold rule, to use some OOP and functionl
-  * when use OOP, not use power of it, polymorphism, and design patterns
+  * when use OOP, you need to use power of it, polymorphism, and design patterns
-    * to find polimorphism find if-ology
+    * to find polymorphism find if-ology
       * not forget that could be overengineering,
     * why we need main class? maybe we could do everything more functional?
     * easier to tests function if it's not on huge main class with a lot of attributes